Health Effects of Smokeless Tobacco Products

 Key Facts about Smokeless Tobacco

-- Smokeless tobacco contains 28 cancer-causing agents (carcinogens) or known causes of human cancer.3
+- Smokeless tobacco contains at least 28 cancer-causing chemicals (carcinogens).2

-- Smokeless tobacco use has been linked to gum disease, tooth decay and tooth loss as well as the formation of white or gray patches inside the mouth called leukoplakia that can lead to cancer.3
+- Smokeless tobacco use can cause gum disease, tooth decay, tooth loss and the formation of white or gray patches inside the mouth called leukoplakia that can lead to cancer.1

 - Smokeless tobacco use during pregnancy increases the risk for early delivery and stillbirth.1

-- In 2012 the five largest smokeless tobacco manufacturers spent more than $435.7 million on advertising and promotion.
-The largest single category of promotional expenses reported was price discounts to smokeless tobacco retailers or wholesalers to reduce the price to consumers, accounting for $212.1 million or 48.7 percent of total advertising and promotional spending.6
+In 2016 the five major smokeless tobacco manufacturers spent more than $759 million on advertising and promotion.
+The largest single category of promotional expenses reported was price discounts to smokeless tobacco retailers or wholesalers to reduce the price to consumers, accounting for close to $468 million or 62 percent of total advertising and promotional spending.4

 Smokeless Tobacco Use in the U.S.

-- In the U.S., an estimated 3.5 percent of adults are current smokeless tobacco users; use is much higher among men than women (6.8 percent vs. 0.4 percent).
-Among specific populations, American Indian/Alaska Natives have the highest use (5.4 percent) followed by non-Hispanic Whites (4.5 percent).7
+- In the U.S., an estimated 3.8 percent of adults are current smokeless tobacco users; use is much higher among men than women (6.8 percent vs. 1.0 percent).5

-- An estimated 5.5 percent of high school students are current smokeless tobacco users.
-Smokeless tobacco use is much more common among male then female high school students (9.9 percent versus 1.2 percent).
-White high school students use smokeless tobacco at the highest rate (7.8 percent).8
+- An estimated 4.1 percent of high school students are current smokeless tobacco users.
+Smokeless tobacco use is much more common among male than female high school students (6.8 percent versus 1.3 percent).

 Learn about the American Lung Association's programs to help you or a loved one quit smoking, and join our advocacy efforts to reduce tobacco use and exposure to secondhand smoke.
 Visit Lung.org or call the Lung HelpLine at 1-800-LUNGUSA (1-800-586-4872).